Skip to main content

 • Online pharmacy accreditation or certification: You can see if an online pharmacy is accredited or certified.
 This means that pharmacy has met certain standards for safety, transparency, and legitimacy.
 LegitScript and Digital Pharmacy Accreditation are two examples.

-Authentic Wegovy is also available through NovoCare Pharmacy, which can be a helpful resource if you’re uninsured or your plan doesn’t cover Wegovy.
+Authentic Wegovy pens and pills are also available through NovoCare Pharmacy, which can be a helpful resource if you’re uninsured or your plan doesn’t cover Wegovy.
 Through this option, Wegovy is delivered directly to your home from Novo Nordisk’s dispensing pharmacy partner.

 What should you do if you think you’ve used counterfeit Wegovy?